alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

-# Assignment 2: Modifying the PayAndGuess Smart Contract
+# Assignment 2: Modifying `PayAndGuess`

-In this assignment, you will be given the task of either changing or adding a function to the PayAndGuess0 smart contract.
+In this assignment, you will be given the task of either changing or adding a function to the `PayAndGuess0` smart contract.
 The goal of the assignment is to get you familiar with the basics of smart contract development and solidity programming.

 ## Resources